 E-Man Volume 3, Number 9 is dated July, 1975.
 It was published by Charlton Publications, Inc. The editor is George Wildman.
 The cover was painted by Joe Staton.
-Get a glimpse of what else was on the stands when this issue hit at this amazing link.

 "Prologue!
 History of E-Man and Nova" is a one page retelling of the backgrounds and origins of E-Man and Nova.
 E-Man is a thousands of years old sentient packet of energy from the stars who came to Earth and has become a superhero and Nova Kane is his girlfriend a burlesque queen who was exploded to atoms but reformed with identical powers as her boyfriend.